pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2010.md

 ## 2010-01-10 01:03:30 - voltron8 - Algebraic expressions with nonstandard operations
 I need to parse and evaluate algebraic expressions with variables.
 Variables are simply a variable name in square brackets '[]', but some variables have an optional part after name.
 For example, simple expression is

     [var1] + [var2]{1} - 120

-Optional part {1} is similar with power operator, '^', when variable has this part I need to make special operation with variable and number in figure brackets (number in figure brackets is 1, 2 or 3).
+Optional part `{1}` is similar with power operator, `'^'`, when variable has this part I need to make special operation with variable and number in figure brackets (number in figure brackets is 1, 2 or 3).

 I look at example SimpleCalc.py and seems than is mainly what I need.
 But I can't understand how extend grammar to parse my expressions.

-Also I try to replace {n} with @n and make a rule similar to rule with ^-operator but have no success.
+Also I try to replace `{n}` with `@n` and make a rule similar to rule with ^-operator but have no success.

 Can any one help me?